-Cash advance or ‘money transfer’ credit cards pay cash straight into your current account at 0% interest for a given amount of time.
-If you are after a low-cost loan, looking to make a major purchase, or pay off existing debts, these cards are an option worth considering.
+Money transfer credit cards pay cash straight into your current account.
+And some even charge 0% interest on that cash for an agreed period – although there’s usually a fee to pay.
+So if you are after a low-cost loan to make a major purchase, or pay off existing debts, these cards are an option worth considering.

-So, for example, if you’re buying a second hand car for £2,000, you can transfer this £2,000 from your credit card into your bank account, and then pay the seller direct from your account.
-(Bear in mind however that you won’t covered under the Consumer Credit Act or the Consumer Credit Directive when using your debit card as you would when using a credit card).
+So, for example, if you’re buying a second hand car for £2,000, you can transfer this £2,000 from your credit card into your bank account (minus any fee), and then pay the seller direct from your account.
+(Bear in mind however that you won’t be covered under the Consumer Credit Act or the Consumer Credit Directive when using your debit card as you would when using a credit card).

-Why would I use a cash advance credit card rather than a loan?
+Why would I use a money transfer card rather than a loan?

-Most cash advance cards are effectively balance transfer cards which offer a lengthy 0% introductory rate.
+Most money transfer cards are effectively balance transfer cards which offer a lengthy 0% introductory rate.
 That means it is much cheaper to make a balance transfer to your current account than to take out a loan as you can avoid paying interest on what you owe for a decent chunk of time.